2 Dead, 12 Injured After Mass Shooting At House Party Near Bridgeton, New Jersey

 Officers were called to a home on E. Commerce Street in Fairfield Township, Cumberland County around 11:50 p.m.
 Saturday.

-More than one hundred people were at that home for a party at the time, officials said.
+More than 100 people were at the home for a party at the time, officials said.

+Residents said the trouble started when people from a neighboring party showed up to the home.
+That’s when rapid gunfire rang out, they said.

 Chopper video showed the aftermath on Sunday morning.
 A tent that appeared to have been knocked over was on the ground.
 Debris was scattered around the yard.

-Cars were parked all along the street, and police say some were parked blocks away.
+Cars were parked all along the street, and police said some were parked blocks away.

 MASS SHOOTING in Fairfield Twp, Cumberland County.
 Police say someone started shooting at a house party with hundreds of people in attendance.
 Multiple people shot, some did not make it. @6abc pic.twitter.com/lR9qFVSfZB